What about those who have never heard the gospel? Is God limited by natural circumstances when revealing Himself?

-In Acts 8 we meet an Ethiopian eunuch who was reading the Prophet Isaiah and seeking to understand what it meant.
-As a eunuch, he would not have been accepted by the Jews, but God saw his heart and sent Philip to share the gospel with this genuine seeker.
+In this passage we meet an Ethiopian eunuch who had been to Jerusalem to worship.
+He was reading from the Prophet Isaiah and seeking to understand what it meant.
+As a eunuch, he would not have been accepted by the Jews, but God saw his heart and sent Philip to share the gospel with him:

 Verse 35 says, “Then Philip opened his mouth, and beginning at this Scripture, preached Jesus to him.”

 Philip started where he was and explained how it all pointed to Jesus.

 Jesus Christ and God’s salvation through Him is the ultimate theme of both the Old and the New Testaments.
 It’s one continuing story—His-story.

 The Importance of Believer’s Baptism

 Acts 8.37, also, reminds us of the importance of “believer’s baptism.”
 When the eunuch asked if he could be baptized, Philip said, “‘…If you believe with all your heart, you may.’
 And he answered and said, ‘I believe that Jesus Christ is the Son of God.'”
 Notice Philip said, “if you believe.”

 If you have not been baptized since you came to saving faith in Christ, I would encourage you to take that step of obedience.
 While baptism doesn’t save us (Eph.
 2.8-9), we are commanded to be baptized once we have come to saving faith (Acts 2.38).